 In the Junior Department, Geography is delivered in a topic-based approach, alongside other subjects, through the International Primary Curriculum.
 Units of work are selected each year.
 Single-subject Geography lessons are taught in Years 7 and 8.
-Topics include: What is Geography?, Living with Volcanoes and Earthquakes, Settlement, Coasts, Tourism, Environmental Issues, Transport and Industry.
+Topics include: What is Geography?, Living with Volcanoes and Earthquakes, Settlement, Coasts, Tourism, Environmental Issues and Transport and Industry.
 Atlas skills, Ordnance Survey map reading and locational knowledge are taught and reinforced throughout the year.

 Work in the classroom is supported by field trips, enabling the children to witness and experience, first-hand, the significance of Geography in the real world.
 Examples of field trips include the Jurassic Coast, a walk across the Mendips, the Somerset Earth Science Centre, local Somerset industries and Carymoor Environmental Trust.

 "History: gossip well told."